-The Brackish Resources Aquifer Characterization System (BRACS) is a stand-alone department in the Groundwater Division.
-BRACS was created in 2009 to map and characterize in detail the brackish aquifers of the state.
-The 81st Texas Legislature appropriated funding in 2009 to implement the program, hire two staff members, and fund research projects.
+The Brackish Resources Aquifer Characterization System (BRACS) Program was created in 2009 to map and characterize in detail the brackish aquifers of the state.
+The program relies on funding appropriated by the Texas Legislature to complete internal studies and to contract work to support brackish aquifer studies and brackish groundwater production zone designations.